Healthy Baked Oats

 Baked Oats is the perfect healthy breakfast recipe!
 Easy to make ahead, delicious warm or cold and Slimming World friendly.
 Make this baked oatmeal your own by adding your favourite fruit, nuts and seeds 🙂

-• Rolled wholegrain oats – I used Quaker Oats.
+• Rolled wholegrain oats.
 Use gluten-free oats if you have an intolerance or sensitivity.

-• Milk – I used skimmed milk (Arla B.O.B milk is a favourite) but you can use any type such as coconut milk, soy, oat, almond etc if you are avoiding dairy.
+• Milk – You can use any type such as coconut milk, soy, oat, almond etc if you are avoiding dairy.

-• One large egg to bind everything together
+• A large egg to bind everything together.

-• A little melted Flora Pro Activ Light (or butter, or melted coconut oil)
+• A little melted butter, or coconut oil.

 • Fresh fruit like raspberries or blueberries or you can use frozen fruit like the mixed berry bags supermarkets carry for making smoothies.
 These are allowed as a healthy extra on SW.

-• A few mixed seeds or nuts to top, or mix into the oats.
-Check the healthy allowance guidelines for these and don’t go overboard.
+• A few mixed seeds or nuts to top, or mix into the oats

-Preheat the oven to 190C (375F) and place a rack in the centre of the oven.
+1. Preheat the oven to 375°F (190°C) and place a rack in the middle of the oven.
 Put the chopped banana to a large bowl and mash with a fork until smooth.

 Slice into thin bars to eat cold as a snack.
 Easy to pack for when you are on the go plus so filling and healthy!

-Serve warm with a scoop of frozen yoghurt and a drizzle of Sweet Freedom Syrup or Skinny Foods Syrup or to serve this as a healthy dessert.
+Serve warm with a scoop of frozen yoghurt and a drizzle of maple syrup to serve this as a healthy dessert.

 Baked oatmeal will keep for 3-4 days in the fridge which works out great as a make-ahead breakfast.